- Humanities Institute Graduate Student Fellowships

 Graduates from the workshop will emerge with a network of contacts in a range of professional realms; a significantly broadened sense of the career possibilities that await humanities PhDs; a cohort of HWW Summer Workshop Fellows (and friends!) from whom they may draw support and advice; and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of “the public humanities.”

 Please note: At this time, we are planning for an in-person workshop experience.
 We are monitoring the COVID-19 pandemic situation.
-If it becomes necessary for us to shift to a remote format for public health and safety based on CDC and U-M guidelines, we will communicate this update as soon as possible on our website and to all program applicants.
+If it becomes necessary for us to shift to a remote format for public health and safety based on CDC and University of Minnesota guidelines, we will communicate this update as soon as possible on our website and to all program applicants.

-Eligibility: All applicants must be enrolled full-time in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
-Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
-Applicants cannot have a graduation date on or before July 1st, 2022.
-International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities.
-HWW and the University of Michigan cannot be responsible for facilitating or issuing visa paperwork.
+Eligibility: HWW especially encourages students from backgrounds historically underrepresented in higher education to apply.
+All applicants must be enrolled in a doctoral program in a humanities or humanistic social science discipline at a university within the United States.
+Applicants may be at any stage of their doctoral work, but they cannot have received the doctoral degree at the time of the workshop.
+International students are eligible to apply but must confirm their registration and eligibility status at their home universities.
+HWW is not responsible for issuing visa paperwork or advising on taxation policies.
+Applicants are encouraged to work with their humanities center director for additional information.

 The application file should contain:

-How do you envision sharing what you learn at the workshop with your colleagues, department, campus, and beyond?
+- How will you share what you learn at the workshop with colleagues, your department, campus, and beyond?
+What impact will it have on your community, field, or discipline?

-Application Procedures for University of Michigan Graduate Students: Submit your application file (numbers 1 thru 4 above) to firstname.lastname@example.org by midnight on November 1, 2021.
-Letters of recommendation should be submitted separately and confidentially to email@example.com by midnight on November 1, 2021.
+Application Procedures for University of Michigan Graduate Students: Submit your application file (numbers 1 through 3 above) to firstname.lastname@example.org by midnight on November 1, 2022.
+Letters of recommendation should be submitted separately and confidentially to email@example.com by midnight on November 1, 2022.

 All questions should be directed to firstname.lastname@example.org.